tonyroumi/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](https://github.com/tonyroumi/cse15l-lab-reports/blob/78948cf8fb42d6e277a3a271af76cd9419baaa91/Week%201/Screen%20Shot%202022-03-31%20at%204.14.55%20PM.png)

 ## Step 2 - _Remotely Connecting_
-If you are on Windows, you must install a program called [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse), to allow for your computer to be able to connect to other computers with this account. <br>
+If you are on Windows you must install a program called [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) to allow for your computer to be able to connect to other computers with this account. <br>
 If you are not on windows or you have finished, then look up your course related specific account [here](https://sdacs.ucsd.edu/~icc/index.php).

 Now, in Visual Studio Code we will connect to the remote server.
 Open up a terminal and input this command. <br>